California takes lead on regulating artificial intelligence

 • A digital replica of a deceased performer without consent from their estate

-One thought on “California takes lead on regulating artificial intelligence”
+4 thoughts on “California takes lead on regulating artificial intelligence”

 1. Congratulations to the author for shedding light on the importance of regulating artificial intelligence content.
 As someone who has been following the Labour donations saga and Mohamed Al Fayed’s rape accusers’ comments, I believe that these new laws in California are a step in the right direction.
 From my experience as an expert in the field of artificial intelligence, I can attest to the fact that AI deepfakes can be used to spread disinformation and influence elections.
 It’s essential that we take proactive steps to regulate this technology and prevent its misuse.
 I would like to suggest that California consider implementing similar laws to protect citizens from the potential dangers of AI deepfakes.